lTheon/iTheon-New-Tasks-Addon/README.md

 Cold:
 - House of Horrors - an eviscerated sentry has been found at the seemingly safe Clear Sky outpost.
 You need to look into this case.

+Beard:
+- Mirage - an artifact hunter has barely made it out alive after being shot by someone who looked exactly like him.
+You need to investigate the place.

+Trapper:
+- Big Game - a pack of pseudogiants has taken refuge in a train tunnel in Jupiter.
+Trapper asks you to eliminate the threat.

 **From random NPCs:**